With so much conflicting information widely available on the internet, it’s easy to get bewildered as to what you should and shouldn’t eat.

 Beverley Dorgan is a Brisbane Clinical nutritionist with a special interest in how the foods we consume can impact on our mental health from anxiety and depression to OCD and behavioural or learning issues.

-To make an appointment with Beverley Dorgan, Clinical Nutritionist Brisbane, try Online Booking.
+Beverley is not currently taking bookings, however to make an appointment with one of our other clinicians, try Online Booking.
 Alternatively, you can call Vision Psychology Brisbane on (07) 3088 5422.

 - Fuller NR, Caterson ID, Sainsbury A, et al. The effect of a high-egg diet on cardiovascular risk factors in people with type 2 diabetes: the Diabetes and Egg (DIABEGG) study-a 3-mo randomized controlled trial.
 Am J Clin Nutr.
 2015;101(4):705-713. doi:10.3945/ajcn.114.096925